Kindergarten Teacher Career Guide

 Question: What types of courses do I take to become a kindergarten teacher?

 Answer: The courses required will vary depending on the school, but most prospective kindergarten teachers will complete coursework in early childhood education, including classes in child psychology as well as basic math, reading, and science courses.

 Question: Do kindergarten teachers get summers off?

-Answer: Depending on the individual school and its calendar, most teachers at the kindergarten level do get 2 months off during the summers.
+Answer: Depending on the individual school and its calendar, most teachers at the kindergarten level do get two months off during the summer.
 Teachers may choose to teach during a summer program for additional income.